 Many believe that you should go for flame-resistant materials.
 While this can make sense (depending on the materials you select), you shouldn’t be pigeon-holed as far as sleepwear choices are concerned.

-Ribbons, strings, ties, and other decorative items should be avoided.
-These things pose a risk to your baby.
-Items like these can get wrapped around your baby.
-This can become a choking hazard.
+Ribbons, strings, ties, and other decorative items should be avoided, as these things pose a risk to your baby.
+Items like these can get wrapped around your baby and become a choking hazard.

 If you decide to swaddle your baby during sleep, keep it minimal.
 It’s also advisable to use a lightweight cotton or a muslin wrap.
-Make sure that the wrap does not cover your baby’s head, ears, or chin.
-Wraps that cover the face or are wrapped too tightly can obstruct your baby’s breathing and cause overheating.
+And make sure that the wrap does not cover your baby’s head, ears, or chin.
+Wraps that cover the face or that are wrapped too tightly can obstruct your baby’s breathing and cause overheating.

 Also, check that there’s enough room for your baby to stretch his or her legs.
 The wrap should be at least a little loose around the chest and hips.
 Wrapping a baby’s legs and chest too tightly can lead to breathing and hip problems.